elixir-bridge/elixir-bridge.github.io/04_Mix_Applications/18-dockerfile.markdown

 The dockerfile will specify all of the commands we needed to build a docker image

-Step 2: Connect your shell to your maching
+Step 2: Connect your shell to your machine

 Run the following in your terminal: